 8. Vitamin C to the Rescue

 According to Dr. Gargi Sharma, Weight Management expert, "include Vitamin C rich foods like oranges, lemons, and amla in your diet.
-It is a proven fact that Vitamin C helps in lowering the risk of heart diseases because of its antioxidant properties."9.
-Exercise and Exercise
+It is a proven fact that Vitamin C helps in lowering the risk of heart diseases because of its antioxidant properties."

 Physical activity is a compulsion to maintain a healthy heart.
 Regular exercise helps in blood circulation and flushing out toxins from the body.
 According to a Swedish study, moderate amount of physical activity, particularly walking and bicycling for 20 minutes daily, can significantly lower the risk of heart failure.
 So if you don't have time for your cardio exercises, Zumba, Pilates, etc. just go out for a brisk walk.